Hawaii Crime Rate: Protection in Paradise

 Reinforced windows prevent burglary, protect your home, and ensure safety for your family.
 There are two main types of reinforced windows: internal and external reinforcement.
 Internal reinforcement is when the window itself is replaced with hurricane-proof glass.
 Hurricane-proof glass is bulletproof, smash-proof, and can withstand extreme force.
 This type of glass is meant to remain intact during the worst tropical storms.
 Of course, while living in Hawaii, it's a good idea to protect your home against potential tropical storms.

 Tropical storms rarely hit Hawaii, due to the small size of Hawaii's islands.
 Still, having weather-proof windows can be extremely beneficial.
 Because the windows are meant to withstand category five hurricanes with winds over 156 miles per hour, the windows can easily withstand a burglar attempting to smash the glass.
-The glass ensures that burglars can't enter the house, making your home extremely safe.
+The glass ensures that burglars can't enter the house, making your home extremely safe but just to be safe we would recommend you install a glass break sensor.

 The second type of window reinforcement that can be used to protect your windows is a window bar.
 A window bar is a small steel bar that is installed on the outside of the window.
 The bars are placed close enough together that a person can't stick their arm through the bars.
 This means that burglars won't be able to break the window, let alone climb inside the window.